xkeshav/react-redux-play/README.md

 ```

 ## How to Start

 - clone the repository name
-- open terminal and navigate to your desired system directory (  `cd /opt/`)
+- open terminal and navigate to your desired directory (  `cd /opt/`)
 - run `git clone < repo name>`
-- navigate to the new project folder `cd /opt/react-redux-play/`
+- navigate to the project folder `cd /opt/react-redux-play/`
-- Install all required packages from project root directory (where the *package.json* is located).
+- Now Install all required packages from project root folder with below command

 ```
 yarn
 ```

-Note: prior to run above command make sure you have *package.json* and *webpack.config.js* file in root folder
+Note: prior to run above command make sure you have *package.json* and *webpack.config.js* file in the root folder

 - create *.babelrc* file at project root directory with below content